 Starring: Robert Kerman, Francesca Ciardi, Perry Pirkanen

-Cannibal Holocaust is a 1980 Italian horror film that was inspired by the Italian media reporting of the Red Brigade terrorism.
+Cannibal Holocaust is a 1980 Italian horror film that was inspired by the Italian media reporting of the Red Brigade terrorism, and it’s often considered the most controversial movie ever made.
 The main narrative of the movie is depicted through footage acquired by an anthropologist that depicts an ill-fated film crew’s vain attempts to film cannibalistic tribes in the Amazon.
 It is not unclear why the documentarians would abandon their noble cause and turn criminal, killing and harming some of the villagers.
 What ensues is gory, TOO gory, as they are attacked and killed by the tribesmen in retribution.
 The movie received a lashing for containing actual footage of animals being killed and mutilated, as well as its over-the-top depiction of fictionalized violence.

 Men Behind the Sun (1988)